KushGabani/Data-Structure-Implementation/README.md

                            return : (Node Object) The Node if found, else null;

-     function min() : A function to find and return the value of the smallest node.
+     function min() : A function to find and return the value of the smallest node. args : void
+                     returns : (type) the minimum value in the tree.

-     function max() : A function to find and return the value of the largest node.
+     function max() : A function to find and return the value of the largest node. args : void
+                     returns : (type) the maximum value in the tree.

      function min() : An overloaded function to find and return the smallest node. args : (Node Object) The address of the node from where smallest node must be searched